StackVista/stackstate-docs/stackpacks/integrations/aws.md

 To set up the StackState AWS V2 integration, you need to have:

 - [StackState Agent V2](agent.md) installed on a machine which can connect to AWS and StackState.
-- An AWS account for the agent.
-The AWS Account ID is needed in the next step, when deploying resources to the target AWS accounts.
-It is recommended to use a separate shared account outside of the accounts that will be monitored by StackState, but this is not required.
+- An AWS account for the StackState Agent to use when deploying resources to the target AWS accounts.
+It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
-  - If the agent is running within an AWS environment, The EC2 instance, EKS or ECS task must have an IAM role attached to it.
+  - If StackState Agent is running within an AWS environment, the EC2 instance, EKS or ECS task must have an IAM role attached to it.
-  - If the agent is running outside an AWS account, an IAM user must be made available.
+  - If StackState Agent is running outside an AWS account, an IAM user must be made available.
-- The IAM user/role must have following IAM policy.
+- The IAM user/role must have the following IAM policy.
 This policy grants the IAM principal permission to assume the role created in each target AWS account.

 ```json
 {